um4ng-tiw/Private_Chat_Socket.io_React/README.md

 ![chat-demo]

+The application is more implementation focused and can be used as a foundation for your own chat system.

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.